-If we are not able to respond to the rapid technological change characteristic of our industry, our products and services may cease to be competitive.
+If we are not able to respond to the rapid technological change characteristic of our industry, our products and services may not be competitive.

-The market for our products and services is characterized by rapid change in business models and technological infrastructure, and we will need to constantly adapt to changing markets and technologies to provide new and competitive products and services.
-If we are unable to ensure that our users, advertisers, and distribution partners have a high-quality experience with our products and services, then they may become dissatisfied and move to competitors' products and services.
-Accordingly, our future success will depend, in part, upon our ability to develop and offer competitive products and services for both our target market and for applications in new markets.
+The market for our products and services is characterized by rapid change in business models and technological infrastructure, and we will need to constantly adapt to changing markets and technologies to provide competitive products and services.
+We believe that our future success will depend, in part, upon our ability to develop our products and services for both our target market and for applications in new markets.
 We may not, however, be able to successfully do so, and our competitors may develop innovations that render our products and services obsolete or uncompetitive.